[ Skip Main Nav ]

 Our PhoenixConnect® academic social network allows you to connect with up to 600,000 students and faculty members to gain insight into courses, discuss theories and increase your network of ambitious learners.

-Talk to an advisor who specializes in the Bachelor of Science in Health Administration with a concentration in Long-Term Care degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Bachelor of Science in Health Administration with a concentration in Long-Term Care degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 The University of Phoenix Health Administration programs are designed to provide support for the educational and career progression needs of both aspiring and experienced health care professionals.